scotlabs/PoolCue/README.md

 #####Getting up and running

-- Clone or download the repository and navigate to the folder.
+- Clone or download the repository.
+- Open a terminal window within the repository folder.

-- Install the required node modules:
+- Install the required node modules with:
 ```
 npm install
 ```

-- Install the required bower components:
+- Install the required bower components with:
 ```
 bower install
 ```

-- Start it up
+- Start it up with:
 ```
 node index.js
 ```